 Our team offers special attention to ensure that individualized care is based on each patient’s cultural and language preference, gender or gender identity and ability to learn.
 Our inpatient rehabilitation program features:

-Board-certified rehabilitation physicians who lead the rehab teams, which include:
+- Board-certified rehabilitation physicians who lead the rehab teams, which include:

-Certified Rehabilitation Registered Nurses (CRRN)
+- Certified Rehabilitation Registered Nurses (CRRN)

-Therapists with advanced training and certifications in stroke, neuro therapy, orthopedics and amputee rehabilitation
+- Therapists with advanced training and certifications in stroke, neuro therapy, orthopedics and amputee rehabilitation

-A minimum of three hours of therapy to include at least two of the following: physical, occupational and speech therapy at a minimum of five days a week
+- A minimum of three hours of therapy to include at least two of the following: physical, occupational and speech therapy at a minimum of five days a week

-A personalized treatment plan based on your needs
+- A personalized treatment plan based on your needs

-Family and caregiver training
+- Family and caregiver training

-Home evaluations, in which staff evaluates your needs and makes recommendations for home equipment/alterations
+- Home evaluations, in which staff evaluates your needs and makes recommendations for home equipment/alterations

-Community reintegration activities to better prepare you to function in the community
+- Community reintegration activities to better prepare you to function in the community

-Psychological services and pastoral care to help you cope with lifestyle changes or spiritual needs
+- Psychological services and pastoral care to help you cope with lifestyle changes or spiritual needs

-Hospital-based services such as case management, wound care, hyperbarics and dialysis are available throughout the patient’s stay
+- Hospital-based services such as case management, wound care, hyperbarics and dialysis are available throughout the patient’s stay

-Patient and family education on issues related to limb loss and complications, post-discharge follow-up program, diabetic education, certified peer mentor program and a multidisciplinary follow-up clinic
+- Patient and family education on issues related to limb loss and complications, post-discharge follow-up program, diabetic education, certified peer mentor program and a multidisciplinary follow-up clinic

 What Is an Inpatient Rehabilitation Facility?